Popular English Idioms:

 - If you don’t have lemon juice, lime juice will do the job.

-- The button on my college's pants came off but no one had a sewing kit so she figured out that a binder clip would temporarily do the job.
+- The button on my colleague's pants came off and no one had a sewing kit, so she used a binder clip to temporarily do the job.

 on the job: while working.